dworkin/dgd/container/README.md

 even for connected clients.

 DGD is configured to be hotbooted into a new version after an update.
-The JIT compiler extension, gzip extension and crypto extension are included in the container.
+The JIT compiler extension, zlib extension, crypto extension and tls extension are included in the container.

 The container expects the following to be present in the current directory when started: